daniel-furman/daniel-furman-old/index.md

 ---

-Do grain-size-sensitive mechanisms of creep operate within shallow depths of glaciers and ice sheets?
-In these settings, is densification influenced by ice's heterogeneous strain state and dynamic microstructure?
+Does grain size influence the rheological behavior of ice at shallow depths of ice sheets?
+What role does the heterogeneous strain state and dynamic microstructure play in these settings?

 ---